 Settlement Agreements can be used in lots of different situations.
-One of the most common is when your employment is being terminated because of a redundancy.
+One of the most common is when your employment is terminated because of redundancy.

 Employers must follow strict protocols during the redundancy process.
 Amongst other things, your employer must consult you on their decision to make you redundant, try to find another position for you in the same company, and give you the chance to appeal.

 If your employer fails to meet the requirements, your redundancy could be considered unfair.
 This would give you the option of pursuing an unfair dismissal claim at an Employment Tribunal.

 Therefore, you are being offered a Settlement Agreement firstly because it avoids the need for the redundancy process – which can be long-winded and difficult for your employer.
 Secondly, it protects your employer from the threat of legal action.

 Garner & Hancock realise that the prospect of pursuing a legal matter can be challenging, so we offer an initial phone consultation to discuss your options, and to give you information that will help you make the right choices affecting your case.

 Should I sign it?

 However, a Settlement Agreement may also be beneficial for you.
 The terms of a Settlement Agreement will vary from case to case.
 But usually, you will be given a sum of money (known as severance) and a reference.

 The compensation on offer may be greater than your statutory redundancy pay.
 On the other hand, your employer may be suggesting a poor deal.
 If you waive your right to bring legal action, this could put you in a difficult position.